mapbox/web-mapping-curriculum/Resources/intro-coding.md

 # Introduction HTML, CSS, and JavaScript

-If you've ever started taking web development courses then you have probably been introduced to an analogy or two that help to explain the structure of a website.
-A common analogy used to do this is by comparing a website to a house.
+If you've ever started taking web development courses then you have probably been introduced to an metaphor or two that help to explain the structure of a website.
+For example, by comparing a website to a house.
 Where:

 HTML is like the structure or scaffolding of the building.
 An HTML file contains the structure of the page itself.